rust-unofficial/patterns/patterns/ffi-intro.md

 # FFI Patterns

 Writing FFI code is an entire course in itself.
-However, there are several idioms here that can act a pointers, and avoid traps for inexperienced users of unsafe Rust.
+However, there are several idioms here that can act as pointers, and avoid traps for inexperienced users of unsafe Rust.

 This section contains design patterns that may be useful when doing FFI.